bancorprotocol/docs/getting-started/network-architecture/README.md

 Anyone can be a liquidity provider and receive conversion fees in the pools they have contributed liquidity to.
 When a user contributes liquidity, he/she receives pool tokens proportional to his/her holdings in the pool.

-Each liquidity pool is managed by a BancorConverter contract.
+Each liquidity pool is managed by a ConverterBase contract.

 Liquidity providers can create new instances of the converter contract to create new liquidity pools, as well as call the “fund”/”liquidate” function to add or remove liquidity from a pool.